jdiii/town-hall-app/README.md

 Questions and upvotes are sent in real-time to other participants.
 Moderator interactions also propogate in real-time.

-Built on express and socket.io.
-Requires node.js and mongodb.
+Built on express, socket.io, and passport.js.
+Requires node.js, mongodb, and a Google account.
+Authentication is by Google OAuth only.

 ## Installation
   1. clone `https://github.com/jdiii/town-hall-app/`